Accelerate Denoising, Background Blur and Low-Light Camera Effects with KleidiAI and KleidiCV

 -DENABLE_KLEIDICV:BOOL=OFF -DXNNPACK_ENABLE_KLEIDIAI:BOOL=OFF

-Re-run the first benchmark:
+Re-run the Background Blur benchmark:

 bin/cinematic_mode_benchmark 20 resources/depth_and_saliency_v3_2_assortedv2_w_augment_mobilenetv2_int8_only_ptq.tflite